grammyjs/website/site/docs/guide/games.md

 ## Listening to the Callback of Our Game Button

-For providing logic to the button when it is pressed, and to redirect our users to our game and many more, we listen to the event `callback_query:game_short_name` which tells us that a game button has been pressed by the user.
+For providing logic to the button when it is pressed, and to redirect our users to our game and many more, we listen to the event `callback_query:game_short_name`, which tells us that a game button has been pressed by the user.
 All we need to do is:

 ```ts